-Spring and fall are the best times to start the wonderful hollyhock (Alcea rosea) from seed.
+Spring and fall are the best times to start hollyhock (Alcea rosea) from seed.
 The entire process, from sowing to transplanting seedlings, takes about nine weeks.

-This growing and maintenance guide will cover the following topics for this biennial:
+The growing and maintenance guide below covers the following topics:

 - Prepping seeds for germination